 Thanks to earlier identification and better treatment of breast cancer, millions of women are surviving the disease.
 But even when they are cured, too many find they are living with a ghost that continues to haunt them.

 Fear of recurrence is not related to true risk.
 Nor does it diminish over time.
 Rather, it tends to remain stable or grow.

-“Suddenly, she has more time to worry and begins wondering if the cancer will come back and she will die,” says Dr. Ashton.
+“Suddenly, she has more time to worry and begins wondering if the cancer will come back and she will die,” Dr. Ashton says.

-Some women start worrying about recurrence they day they are diagnosed.
+Some women start worrying about recurrence the day they are diagnosed.
 Not surprisingly, women with a history of anxiety or depression are at greater risk of experiencing these fears.